 Super is the first and pilot episode in the Arca superhero urban fantasy series, so includes both the “origin story” of her powers and her first adventure(s) using them.
-As a movie, Super would be rated “R” for immoderate language, lame sexual innuendo, and comic book violence.
+It also contains immoderate language, lame sexual innuendo, and comic book violence.
 Available in both paperback and ebook formats.

 Sneaking out of quarantine, Zita and Andy try to unwind and practice their new powers in an isolated corner of Arizona.
 However, neither Mother Nature nor their fellow man is going to go along with their plans for a quick, uneventful trip.

 This is an approximately 4,000 word short story set between Super chapters 10 and 11, and is only available to newsletter subscribers.

 All Zita wanted was dinner, but what she got was trouble.

 Octopus is a “flash fiction” (extremely short ~1000 words) story, and occurs between the events of Super and Human.
 No hentai.
 It includes comic book violence, justifiable swearing, and a grumbling stomach.

 This story is part of Bite-Sized Stories: A Multi-Genre Flash Fiction Anthology (Flash Flood #1), available for free.
 While weighted heavily toward sci fi, fantasy, and horror, a couple of other genres are also available in this volume.

 Death?
 Acceptable risk.
 Taxes?
 No problem.
 Ancient magical cutlery of mass destruction?
 Bad, very bad.

 Following a brief foray into the world of superpowered vigilantism, extreme sports enthusiast and halfhearted tax preparer, Zita Garcia, wants her old life, her shiny new abilities, and none of the consequences.
 She’s even willing to hide her powers since the alternative means endangering her family and living life as a literal lab rat.